ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 ![extendedcable](img/extended_cable.jpg)
 <br><br>

 2. Connect the motors together with the extended ROBOT X3P cable.
 Connect the motor opposite of the camera scaffolding to the U2D2 with the ROBOT X3P cable from the Starter Kit.
 Connect the U2D2 to the Power Hub with another ROBOT X3P cable.
-See the [U2D2 Power Hub Manual](https://emanual.robotis.com/docs/en/parts/interface/u2d2_power_hub/) for more information.
+See the <a href="https://emanual.robotis.com/docs/en/parts/interface/u2d2_power_hub/" target="_blank">U2D2 Power Hub Manual</a> for more information.

 3. The U2D2 communicates the computed actions from the computer to the motors.
 These can now be connected with the USB Micro-B cable included in the Starter Kit.